 When the plants are about 1 month old, they will have about 4-5 leaves.
-If you notice that the leaves are a bit saggy, then you can water them lightly.
+If you notice that the leaves are a bit saggy & dull, then mist them lightly.

-If they are full & green, you don't need to water them at all.
+If they are full, glossy & green, you don't need to water them at all.
 They can still survive & it's best that we not overwater them at this point.

-You should water them when the temperature is not too high.
+It's not really good to water them when the temperature is too high.
 Also, don't let any water droplets stay on the tips of the leaves.
 It will cause sunburn & browning.

-The best temperature range for your plants now is as high as 35C (95F) in the daytime & as low as 23C (73.4F) at night.
+The best temperature range for your desert rose plants now is 35C (95F) maximum in the daytime & 23C (73.4F) minimum at night.
 Within this range, the plants can grow well.

 6 Pairs of Real Leaves

-When they develop 6 pairs of real leaves (not counting the 2 sprouting ones), you can re-pot them into a bigger 3-inch pot.
+When they develop 6 pairs of real leaves (not counting the 2 first leaves or cotyledon), you can re-pot them into a bigger pot.
 Make sure to leave no air pockets in the mix.
 Because it may take longer for the roots to develop & grab on.

-After re-potting, you can mist the plants.
+After re-potting, mist the plants.
 They are now stronger & more ready to go outside.
 About 6-8 hours of sunlight will be great for their development.

-Our babies are now about 2 months old.
+Now, our babies are about 2 months old.
 We can keep them in these pots for about 5 months before they grow bigger.
 Check the plants every 7-10 days, if the soil is totally dry, then water them.